HARMONICWAY

 Path 1: The Denier (The Slow Death)

 The Result: The emptiness grows.
 The regret compounds.
-You become a warning tale for younger colleagues.
 Death by a thousand Monday mornings.

 Path 2: The Escaper (The False Exit)

 The Choice: Blow it all up.
 Quit without a plan.
 Move to Costa Rica.
-Become a yoga instructor.
 Radical change without inner transformation.

 Path 3: The Transformer (The Hero's Journey)

 The Result: Success WITH fulfillment.
 Work becomes an expression of purpose.
-Monday mornings become opportunities.
 You become who you were meant to be.

 Michael, 44, was a VP at a Fortune 500 company.
 Seven-figure salary.
 Corner office.
 Absolutely miserable.

-Six months later, Michael hadn't quit his job—he had transformed it.
+Six months later, Michael hadn't quit his job -- he had transformed it.
 He restructured his role to focus on mentoring emerging leaders.
-He launched an innovation lab within the company.
 He turned his prison into a playground.

 The key?
 He didn't escape success.
 He transformed it into significance.